Keep Your Distance: Land Division With Separation: A General Impossibility Result

-Consider a regular $2n$-gon with side length $1$ (in $\ell_2$ norm) and vertices $1,2,\dots,2n$ in this order, and position it on the plane so that none of its edges is parallel to either the $x$-axis or the $y$-axis; in particular, for $n=2$, position it so that one of its vertices is its rightmost point and the two vertices adjacent to it are aligned vertically.
+(b) if we pick one representative point from each set, then some two representatives are at $\ell_\infty$ distance less than $1$ apart. \end{lemma} \begin{proof}\footnote{ We are grateful to Alex Ravsky for the proof idea. } We measure distance in $\ell_\infty$ norm unless specified otherwise.
+Consider a regular $2n$-gon with side length $1$ (in $\ell_2$ norm)\footnote{Recall that in $\ell_2$ norm, the distance between points $(x,y)$ and $(x',y')$ is $\sqrt{(x-x')^2 + (y-y')^2}$.} and vertices $1,2,\dots,2n$ in this order, and position it on the plane so that none of its edges is parallel to either the $x$-axis or the $y$-axis; in particular, for $n=2$, position it so that one of its vertices is its rightmost point and the two vertices adjacent to it are aligned vertically.

+Let each of $S_1, \dots, S_{n-1}$ consist of all odd-numbered vertices, and let $S_n$ consist of all even-numbered vertices (see \Cref{fig:impossibility}).